SethSmigelski/under-the-weather/readme.txt

 For most users, simply leaving these boxes checked is the best way to use the weather widget.

-== Screenshots ==

-1. The weather widget displaying current conditions with the Weather Icons.
-2. The weather widget displaying "Today's Forecast" with the Weather Icons font set.
-3. The weather widget displaying current conditions with default icons (in Celsius) and extra details enabled.
-4. The Under The Weather Performance Report depicting seven days of information on cached hits vs calls to the OpenWeather API.
-5. The plugin's comprehensive settings page.
-6. The Coordinate Finder tool, which generates widget code from a location name.

 == Coordinate Finder ==

 The plugin includes a Coordinate Finder tool to generate a ready-to-use widget div.
 Don't know the latitude and longitude for your desired location?
 No problem.
 Just follow these steps: